Jump to: Franco Lania - Grand Diplôme, 1995 | Guan Chua - Diplôme de Cuisine, 2013 | Alexei Zimin | Kong Suetrong | Sarah Thompson

 I have fond memories of the kitchen from my younger days where I pretended to be my godmother’s gung ho sous-chef, pounding away with a pestle and mortar to help her make traditional Malaysian spice pastes.
 So you could say I caught the cooking bug from a very young age!
 Living in London over the past 12 years and having Europe on the doorstep has given me the chance to explore a whole host of gastronomic cultures.
 In the process, my affinity with food has only grown stronger as has my love for cooking.
 As I reflected on my love for food, I came to realise that the home cooking, food writing and photography I was doing on the side as a hobby just wasn’t enough.
 What I needed was a new experience to provide me with a platform from which I would be able to start a career in the food industry.

 Le Cordon Bleu's vast international network and world-renowned reputation struck me as the perfect launch pad for that next step.
 I found the structure of the Cuisine Diploma particularly appealing and was drawn to how there was a strong initial grounding in the fundamentals of classic French cuisine with more complex, contemporary techniques successively layered on top as the learning curve steepened.
+I was also very impressed by the investment that had gone into the new state-of-the-art facilities at Bloomsbury Square.
 Reflecting on my experience at the school, the huge array of techniques I learnt continues to amaze me.
 Everything from juicy, evenly browned meats to moist, perfectly cooked fish.
 The clearest of consommés to well-risen soufflés.
+Having the chance to work with premium ingredients like Dover sole, lobsters and foie gras has been a real revelation – I never would have dared to buy, yet alone use such produce in the past.
 Plus, the opportunity to learn from such a highly accomplished team of teaching chefs with Michelin-star studded CVs has been a real privilege.
 But it wasn’t all plain sailing and easy, that I can assure you.
 There were cuts.
 There were burns.
 There were overcooked meats and leaky pastry cases.
 Hours of blood, sweat and tears down the kitchen sink.
 With time and under the watchful eye of the teaching chefs however, I started to master the skills I needed to succeed and began to enjoy the pressure of cooking against the clock and the adrenaline rush that comes with it.

 Since completing my Cuisine Diploma in September 2013, I’ve gone on to compete on Channel 4’s new cookery competition The Taste featuring celebrity judges Nigella Lawson, Anthony Bourdain & Ludo Lefebvre.
 Aside from the excitement of cooking on national television and being mentored by one of my food heroes in Anthony Bourdain, I also run a Malaysian Supper Club out of my flat in London a few times a month.
 Guests at my Supper Club have the chance to taste many of the signature dishes of Straits-Chinese cuisine I grew up eating as a child in Malaysia.
 It’s BYO drinks and there’s no set cost to the meal - people donate whatever they feel the meal is worth into an envelope at the end of the evening.
 Although it’s hard work, it has been a truly rewarding and exciting experience hosting everybody from close friends to complete strangers and seeing them enjoy my food!
 Who knows what’s in store next?
 I’m already looking into hosting larger scale ‘Pop-up’ events outside of my flat and will aim to get a foot into London’s increasingly vibrant street food scene in the coming months and years!